quickemu-project/quickemu/docs/quickget.1.md

 -   Complete the installation as normal.
 -   Post-install:
-    -   Install the SPICE agent (`spice-vdagent`) to enable copy/paste and USB redirection.
+    -   Install the SPICE agent (`spice-vdagent`) in the guest to enable copy/paste and USB redirection.
-    -   Install the SPICE WebDAV agent (`spice-webdavd`) to enable file sharing.
+    -   Install the SPICE WebDAV agent (`spice-webdavd`) in the guest to enable file sharing.

 ## macOS Guest